getpatchwork/patchwork/docs/upgrading.md

 backing up your database, but it might also be a good idea to backup your environment in case you encounter issues during the upgrade process.

-While Patchwork won't explicity prevent it, it's generally wise to avoid upgrades spanning multiple releases in one go.
+While Patchwork won't explicitly prevent it, it's generally wise to avoid upgrades spanning multiple releases in one go.
 An iterative upgrade approach will provide an easier, if slower, upgrade process.